 If you're looking for free things to do in Port Douglas with a great view, definitely add this short hike to your sunset itinerary!

 There are many walking tracks, freshwater swimming holes, mind-blowing waterfalls and abundant, unique wildlife to discover in the Daintree National Park.
-A popular spot to visit from Port Douglas is the nearby Mossman Gorge.
-However, this is a little popular and to me doesn't offer the raw serenity of the Daintree.
+The most popular spot to visit from Port Douglas is the nearby Mossman Gorge.
+However, this is a little too busy and there are many more places to explore beyond this gorge.

-Instead, consider the full-day trip to the Daintree below to see more of this incredible place with the help of a local guide.
+Therefore, I recommend the full-day trip to the Daintree and Cape Tribulation to see more of this incredible place with the help of a local guide.

 4. Head out to the Low Isles